dapr/docs/daprdocs/content/en/contributing/docs-contrib/docs-templates/quickstart-template.md

 Link to related pages and examples.
 For example, the building block overview, the HTTP version of an SDK quickstart sample, etc.
 -->

-{{< button text="Explore Dapr tutorials  >>" page="getting-started/tutorials/_index.md" >}}

 <!--
-Use the button to direct readers to more in-depth, related scenarios, like the Dapr tutorials.
+Use the button shortcode to direct readers to more in-depth, related scenarios, like the Dapr tutorials.
 -->

 ```